Microwave Service Manuals & Error Codes

 Turntable not spinning

-Check the turntable motor for continuity — these are simple synchronous motors that fail from heat and age.
+Check the turntable motor for continuity; these are simple synchronous motors that fail from heat and age.
 Verify the turntable coupling and drive bushing aren't worn or stripped.
-On some models, the turntable motor is controlled by the control board — test for voltage at the motor connector during a cook cycle.
+On some models, the turntable motor is controlled by the control board.
+Test for voltage at the motor connector during a cook cycle.
 A non-spinning turntable causes uneven heating but doesn't affect microwave output.

 Sparking inside cavity

-Inspect the waveguide cover (mica sheet) for food splatter damage, burns, or holes — this is the most common cause and is a cheap, easy fix.
+Inspect the waveguide cover (mica sheet) for food splatter damage, burns, or holes.
+This is the most common cause and is a cheap, easy fix.
 Check the cavity walls and ceiling for peeling paint, which exposes bare metal and causes arcing.
 On units with a rack or metal shelf, verify it's the correct OEM rack for that model.
 A failing magnetron can also produce arcing at the antenna cap.

 Loud buzzing or humming noise

 A loud hum during operation is normal from the HV transformer and magnetron.
-If the hum is louder than normal, the magnetron may be failing — check amp draw.
+If the hum is louder than normal, the magnetron may be failing.
+Check amp draw.
 A buzzing with no heat points to a shorted HV diode or failed magnetron pulling excessive current through the transformer.
 Rattling or vibrating noises usually come from a loose turntable or worn fan motor bearing.

 Top Error Codes for Microwave Repair

-Get Started$29/month · Cancel anytime · Or $9.95 3-day pass
+Get started$29/month · Cancel anytime · Or $9.95 3-day pass